joncursi/cheddur-whitepaper/whitepaper.md

 # TODO

 * Flush out scope of work:
-    * Just tokenizing reviews, or listings too?
+    * Should profile submissions and edits be tokenized, too?
     * Can listings be tokenized later, or does this have to be set on day 1?
 * Platform to build on?
     * Steem (SMT)